javitocor/Quotes-Express-JS/README.md

 - HTML
 - CSS
 - JAVASCRIPT
-- FIREBASE
+- EXPRESS

 ## Live Demo

 [Live Demo Link](https://library-dc5ff.web.app/) :point_left:

 ## Getting Started
-- Follow the live demo link and enjoy the site adding books to it.
+- Follow the live demo link and enjoy the site adding quotes to it.

 ### Usage
 - To get a local copy up and running follow these simple example steps.